benchhub/benchhub/doc/milestones/v0.0.4-register/README.md

 We can use `github.com` but there is gitlab, coding.net, private github/gitlab instances.
 And all the cloud service providers have their own VCS solutions.

-To make things easier and consistent, we should hard code popular vcs providers.
+To make things easier and consistent, we hard code popular vcs providers in code and create them on startup.

 - `0` reserved
 - `1-7` common public providers (that I use)